 What is Community Activation ?

+How is Community Activation different from other forms of community development?
 Most community management is conducted through a top-down approach that emphasizes the community manager as the main decision-maker and enabler for making things happen in a community.
-In contrast, the Community Activation process focuses on creating organizational structures and an environment of interactions that empower the community to manage, direct, develop, and implement itself.
-Community managers seek to lead from behind by pushing themselves out of the center, and creating more space for community members to engage and lead.
+For example, a community manager might facilitate most community meetings and interactions between members, such as by scheduling and hosting events that community members attend.
+In contrast, the Community Activation process focuses on creating organizational structures and an environment of processes and attitudes that empower the community to manage, direct, develop, and implement itself.
+Community managers (or we prefer the term “community stewards”) seek to lead from behind by pushing themselves out of the center, and creating more space for community members to engage and lead.

-Here are some ways that Community Activation benefits an organization or project:
+Here are some ways that Community Activation benefits an organization, company, or project:

 – Increases an organization’s alignment with users’ needs and expectations